haozai309/liveABC/class_life.md

 How has the weather been recently?
 Can you describe your local climate?
 Let me tell you a bit about mine. **Spring is comfortable.
 Summer is hot, but rarely humid.
 Autumn is clear and bright.
 Winter is crisp and clean.**

- You can say "it is raining cats and dogs", if it's raining very heavy.
+ You can say, "it is raining cats and dogs", if it's raining very heavy.
 Or you can also make sentences like: "We can't go now because it's raining cats and dogs." **You know, I really don't mind rain that much.
 Falling asleep to rain is actually quite enjoyable.** Try to describe the weather and understand the weather forecast on the news.

 The temperature will drop in a few days.